Qiskit/rustworkx/docs/source/api.rst

    retworkx.digraph_transitivity
    retworkx.digraph_core_number
    retworkx.digraph_complement
+   retworkx.digraph_random_layout

-.. _advanced-api-pygraph:
+.. _api-functions-pygraph:

-Advanced Retworkx API for PyGraph
+API functions for PyGraph
 =================================

 These functions are algorithm functions that are type specific for :class:`~retworkx.PyGraph` objects.
-Universal functions from Retworkx API that work for both graph types internally call the functions form the advanced API based on the data type.
+Universal functions from Retworkx API that work for both graph types internally call the functions from the explicitly typed API based on the data type.

 .. autosummary::
    :toctree: stubs